signalfx/splunk-opentelemetry-examples/instrumentation/react-native-sample/README.md

 ```

 ## Usage
-Sample project for demonstration purposes only.
+Sample project for demonstration purposes Only.

 @domuoyo-dotcom - July 2026